zakgrin/Deploy_ML_Model/README.md

     - to see the unit testing program, read [test_app.py](test_app.py).

-## 3. Build a Docker Container that Includes both the Model and the API
+## Step 3.
+Build a Docker Container that Includes both the Model and the API
 It is important to replicate the API using a docker container which will allow us to deploy it in the cloud.
 To confirm that a docker container can replicate the expected procedure, then it should pass the same test as we did directly with python.
 Therefore, the [test_app.py](test_app.py) was designed to test both options using `local` as a host option.
 Note that the container uses the same url and port number as when you run the application directly with python.

 You can use [Dockerfile](Dockerfile) to build a docker container with `docker build` command.
 The following commands were used: